laminas/getlaminas.org/data/blog/2025/2025-08-06-strangler-fig-pattern.md

 You want to migrate to a middleware-based architecture using Mezzio microframewok with Laminas components.

-Let's follow the Strangle Strategy in action:
+Let's follow the Strangler Fig Pattern in action:

 - **Install the Mezzio microframework skeleton**: This is where the new code will be written as microservices.
 - **Select a feature**: Start with `/product/list`, a non-critical module that is easy to isolate.